olcf-tutorials/hands_on_containers_on_frontier/README.md

 to be `APPTAINERENV_LD_LIBRARY_PATH=$HOME/mylibs:$APPTAINER_WRAPPER_LD_LIBRARY_PATH` and then execute the actual apptainer executable with your arguments.

-(TODO: add exercise where user will do the above to check that their additions to apptainer envs are visible in the container)

-To see an example of this in use, go to `olcf_container_examples` repository you cloned in the previous section
+To see an example of the modules in use, go to `olcf_container_examples` repository you cloned in the previous section

 ```